PEM-Humboldt/community-based-monitoring-dashboard/README.md

 ### Prerequisites

-Node.js and npm, version specified in `.nvmrc` file
+Node.js and npm, version specified in [.nvmrc](.nvmrc) file

 ### Installing and Running

 Run `npm i` to install dependencies

-Run `npm run dev` ru run dev server and watch for changes
+Run `npm run dev` to run dev server and watch for changes

 #### Other scripts

-`npm lint` to check for eslint errors
+- `npm lint` to check for eslint errors
-`npm format` to format code with prettier
+- `npm format` to format code with prettier

 ## Authors